TMJ Physio Melbourne: Alleviate Jaw Pain and Headaches

 TMJ disorders can stem from several contributing factors:

-How Physiotherapy Can Help With TMJ Dysfunction
+How Physiotherapy Can Help With

 TMJ physiotherapists conduct thorough assessments of jaw function, posture, muscle strength and range of motion.
 They provide education about TMJ anatomy and self-management strategies such as postural corrections, stress reduction techniques, jaw exercises, and lifestyle modifications.